Frequently Asked Questions

 To begin with, students have to base their ventures on real technology opportunities and market needs.
 In addition, students are required to put together teams that are explicitly short-term – whose sole objective is to take the opportunity through to the next stage of investment by a process that we call ‘de-risking’.
 Third, students work with mentors to refine their ideas.
 In short – the CTC aims to create sustainable ventures.

-What qualifies as “Clean Tech”?
+What qualifies as

 We seek ideas that have the potential to make a significant environmental impact.
 If your idea falls in this definition, it can be considered “clean tech”.
 Clean tech includes (but is not limited to) the energy, water, waste treatment and agriculture sectors.

-What awards and benefits will the winners receive?
+What awards and benefits will the

-The winner(s) of the CleanTech Challenge will receive a cash award of £20,000.
-This prize may be split among teams upon the recommendation of the Judges and at the discretion of the CTC Organizing Committee, for instance in the case of a tie.
-The winners and all finalists attending the Boot Camp will get:
+Two winners of the CleanTech Challenge will each receive a cash award of £20,000, through the GSC GO RE-Think CleanTech Award and the Sky Zero Award.
+Each prize may be split among teams upon the recommendation of the judges and at the discretion of the CleanTech Challenge Organising Committee — for instance, in the case of a tie.

 • Feedback on their ideas from world class clean technology venture capitalists